wizebin/mutastate/readme.md

     * Force an immediate data save
 * `load()`
     * Force an immediate data load
-* `listen(key, listener = { callback: () => {}}, alias: null, component: null, transform: null, defaultValue: undefined })`
+* `listen(key, listener = { callback: () => {}}, alias: null, batch: null, transform: null, defaultValue: undefined })`
-    * listen for changes, notify callback when they occur, defaultValue will directly affect the current data if nothing exists! use component for easy batch unlistening
+    * listen for changes, notify callback when they occur, defaultValue will directly affect the current data if nothing exists! use batch for easy batch unlistening
 * `unlisten(key, callback)`
     * Unlisten from a single key with a single known callback function
-* `unlistenComponent(component, basePath)`
+* `unlistenBatch(batch, basePath)`
-    * Unlisten from all associated triggers for one given component which was passed into listen
+    * Unlisten from all associated triggers for one given batch which was passed into listen
 * `getForListener(key, listener, keyChange)`
     * Get data for a given key and listener, this is used by agents to get initial data, and internally to get relevant data upon updating
 * `get(key)`